ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 You have 30 days to activate the VMs.

-For more information on ordering Windows Server 2019 licenses, see [Get started with Windows Server 2019](https://docs.microsoft.com/en-us/windows-server/get-started-19/get-started-19){:external}.
+For more information about ordering Windows Server 2019 licenses, see [Get started with Windows Server 2019](https://docs.microsoft.com/en-us/windows-server/get-started-19/get-started-19){:external}.

 ### Hostname prefix
 {: #mcv_ordering-host-name-prefix}

-The host name prefix must meet the following requirements:
+The hostname prefix must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-* The host name prefix must start with a lowercase alphabetic character.
+* The hostname prefix must start with a lowercase alphabetic character.
-* The host name prefix must end with a lowercase alphabetic or numeric character.
+* The hostname prefix must end with a lowercase alphabetic or numeric character.
-* The maximum length of the host name prefix is 10 characters.
+* The maximum length of the hostname prefix is 10 characters.

 ### Domain name
 {: #mcv_ordering-domain-name}